VeritasSoftware/AspNetCore.Security.Jwt/README.md

 ![POST to TokenController](https://github.com/VeritasSoftware/AspNetCore.Security.Jwt/blob/master/TokenRequest.jpg)

-A Jwt Bearer token is then issued which must be sent in subsequent requests in the header to the API.
+A Jwt Bearer token is then issued which must be sent in subsequent requests in the header.

 ## In your Controller that you want to secure

-You must mark the Controller or Action that you want to secure with **Authorize attribute** like:
+You must mark the **Controller or Action** that you want to secure with **Authorize attribute** like:

 ```C#
 using Microsoft.AspNetCore.Mvc;